GUAN-Xihao/vlsi_project/README.md

 provided by the official workshop.
 The main differences of P&R with the official workshop are listed as follows:

+- We use new CTS engine, which is Innovus CCOpt, instead of the ck engine in the offical workshop.
 - Standard cell library: EDI official workshop uses Cadence FreePDK 45nm.
 In the sampled project, we are using Nangate FreePDK 45nm.
 You can also pick any commercial standard cell library.